unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 #### Directly await Feeds

-Feeds are directly awaitable, so to get the data currently held in the feed, await it in the following manner:
+Feeds are directly awaitable, so to get the data currently held in the feed, this is useful when you want to use the current value in a command etc.
+You can await it in the following manner:

 ```c#
 public IFeed<CurrentCount> CurrentCount => ...